-Based on the average mycotoxin contamination level found in surveillance of wheat and on the average wheat consumption of people in Japan, the estimated exposure to DON was $0.13-0.17~\mu g/kg$ bw per day and $0.29-0.36~\mu g/kg$ bw per day on average of all ages and that of 1-6 years, respectively.
+Based on the average mycotoxin contamination level found in surveillance of wheat and on the average wheat consumption of people in Japan, the estimated exposure to DON was $0.13 - 0.17 \mu g/kg$ bw per day and $0.29-0.36~\mu\text{g/kg}$ bw per day on average of all ages and that of 1-6 years, respectively.

 Exposures to DON and NIV were estimated using a probabilistic approach based on the results of surveillance of DON and NIV contaminations in domestically produced wheat and on the consumption of foods containing wheat.
 The results showed that in all age groups, the 95th percentile exposures to DON and NIV were less than 1 μ g/kg bw per day and less than 0.4 μ g/kg bw per day, respectively.
 However, this estimation assumed the reduction rates of both DON and NIV during milling from unpolished wheat at 50% based on experiments, without considering reductions during other processing and cooking processes.
 Therefore, the actual exposures are likely lower than these estimations.
-It must also be noted that in the above results, a log-normal distribution of wheat consumption was assumed without setting the maximum value; instead, impractically high levels of wheat consumption were included in the distribution data sets.
+It must also be noted that in the above results, a log-normal distribution of wheat consumption were included in the distribution data sets.
 It is thus necessary to take into account the fact that the effect of this manipulation is greater particularly at higher percentiles.
 Furthermore, attention must be paid to the fact that the above provisional calculation was based solely on the results of surveillance of DON and NIV contamination in domestically produced wheat and did not take into account the contamination status in imported wheat, and that the results have uncertainty due to the wide variations in mycotoxin contamination levels because of the effects of the climate, etc. of the year of wheat harvest.